D. J. Hayden: Senior year

 Hayden started the first nine games of the season in top form.
 Over that span, he had 61 total tackles, eight passes defended, and four interceptions.
 Two of those interceptions were returned for touchdowns.

 During practice, before his team's tenth game, he suffered a season-ending and life-threatening injury.
-He collided with a safety in a passing drill where the safety's knee struck DJ in his chest.
+He collided with a safety in a passing drill where the safety's knee struck Hayden in his chest.
 The collision tore the inferior vena cava in his heart.
 The injury itself is most commonly seen in high-speed vehicle accidents, and the fatality rate is 95% due to the massive loss of blood.
-He told the media at the NFL Combine that after the accident he couldn't see much out of his left eye.
+He told the media at the NFL Combine that after the accident he could not see much out of his left eye.
 It just went pitch black and he suddenly felt cold and sleepy.

 Despite the injury, Hayden earned first-team All-Conference USA honors.